nmarshall23/necromancers-fortnight/NPC-data/Welcome-02-Find Druid.md

    - I don't trust druids they spend far too much time under the sun. ( - Faction Druid )

 # Quest 01 Find Druid
-   She is tricky her house moves around a lot.
-Or I just dont' remember where it is..
-She shouldn't be too far away.
+    I'm not sure, her house moves around a lot.
+Maybe my memory is just playing tricks on me when it comes to her house.
+I know she doesn't live all that far away.

    ( give Quest)